Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 Here we see the row of three columns.
 Cascades (';') are used to send multiple messages to the same LayoutMorph target to add the column morphs and set some attributes like color and padding.

-From the code, one can assume from #addMorph: that each of the #build* methods return a Morph.
+One can assume from #addMorph: messages in the code that each of the 'build' methods return a Morph.
 Easy enough to select the named methods ane check, but let's wait a minute on that.

 Code browsers are really, really handy and we will be using them a lot, so it is useful to take the time to note some of the many ways they can help us out.